Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Convergence of the continuous-time sgd

+remains locally bounded.
+In Section~\ref{sec:app}, we demonstrate how this can be verified in the case of deep neural networks.
+See also Remark~\ref{re:bg} below. \end{remark} \begin{remark} The additional conditions required in the stochastic setting involve the functions

+defined in \textnormal{(\ref{eq:b})} and \textnormal{(\ref{eq:a})}, respectively.
+In particular, we require that $B_{\max}(r, w_0) < \infty$ and $G_{\max}(r, w_0) < \infty$ for some radius $r > 0$ such that $B_r(w_0) \cap \mathcal{S} \neq \emptyset$.
+To clarify the motivation for these assumptions, consider first the intuition behind the PL conditions~\eqref{eq:chat} and~\eqref{pl}.
+These conditions allow the gradient norm to decrease as $f(w)$ becomes small, but prevent it from vanishing too quickly; it must remain at least of order $\sqrt{f(w)}$.
+Since $f$ is twice continuously differentiable, the entries of the Hessian matrix $Hf(w)$ are locally bounded on any ball $B_r(w_0)$.
+Consequently, boundedness of $g(w)$ implies that the growth of $\sigma(w)$ must also be controlled.
+Specifically, $\sigma(w)$ may grow, but at most proportionally to $\sqrt{f(w)}$.
+This is a natural assumption given the role of $\sigma(w)$ in the dynamics of the stochastic process.
+In Section~\ref{sec:app}, we show that these conditions are plausible in the context of overparameterized neural networks. \end{remark}

-The theorem establishes convergence to a global minimum of $f$ with probability $1-p$ where $p$ is bounded away from $1$ for sufficiently small $r$ and $\eta$.
-Note that as $\eta \to 0$, the theorem does not imply that $p$ converges to $0$ under the condition \eqref{eq:chat}.
-This lack of continuity may be an artefact of the proof and it is natural to conjecture that $p\to 0$ as $\eta\to 0$.
-On the positive side, as it is shown in Section \ref{sec:app}, in the example of linear neural networks, the probability of convergence can be made arbitrarily close to one by choosing $r$ and $\eta$ sufficiently small.
+\begin{remark}{(On \( p \) as \( \eta \to 0 \).)} Theorem \ref{t2} guarantees convergence to a global minimum of \( f \) with probability at least \( 1 - p \), where \( p \) remains bounded away from 1 for sufficiently small \( r \) and \( \eta \).
+However, as \( \eta \to 0 \), the theorem does not guarantee that \( p \to 0 \) under condition~\eqref{eq:chat}.
+This apparent lack of continuity in \( p \) with respect to \( \eta \) may be an artifact of the proof technique.
+It is natural to conjecture that \( p \to 0 \) as \( \eta \to 0 \).
+Supporting this, Section~\ref{sec:app} shows that, in the context of neural networks, the probability of convergence can be made arbitrarily close to 1 by choosing \( r \) and \( \eta \) sufficiently small. \end{remark}